bwlewis/feathercache/inst/backends/mongoose/README.md

 simplicity.

-### A trivial example on a single server
+### A redirect example on a single server

 The example below starts two mongoose services running on different ports on the same machine and serving data out of different paths to sort of emulate running on different machines.

-The example caches R objects on each service and then shows that they can be retrieved from either service thankfs to data redirect.
+The example caches R objects on each service and then shows that they can be retrieved from either service thanks to our simple redirection scheme.

 The first part of the example below creates some temporary directories and starts two local mongoose servers server data out of each directory,